Alexander Volkanovski Net Worth, Career Earnings & Endorsements

-‘The Great’ aims to defend his UFC Featherweight Title for the fifth time this weekend at UFC 290.
+‘The Great’ defended the UFC Featherweight Title for the fifth time on July 8 at UFC 290 in Las Vegas, Nevada.
 Here at SportsLens, we have decided to take an in-depth look at the career of the Australian MMA king, Alexander Volkanovski.
 This includes his net worth, career earnings and endorsement deals.

 Alexander Volkanovski Net Worth Estimated At $3.5 Million